jeffqchen/Saturn8DINMod/README.md

 -------------
 ## Install onto Saturn motherboard

-With all the pins soldered to the PCB, we can proceed.
+With all the pins soldered to both sides of the PCB, we can proceed.

 <img src="./Pics/pins_soldered.jpg" width="600px" />